 Appendicitis Symptoms During Pregnancy

-Symptoms can really help you alleviate your fears about a disease, and get a clearer notion of the ailment affecting you.
+Symptoms can help you alleviate your fears about disease and better understand the ailment affecting you.
 The most commonly observed symptoms of appendicitis in pregnant women are:

-- Pain in the Abdomen: The main symptom associated with an inflamed appendix is a pain in the abdominal area, and it is seen not only in pregnant women.
-The appendix is present in the lower right area of your abdomen, so the pain is usually present in that quadrant of your body.
-The pain starts out small and light, and builds up with time.
-It becomes unbearable towards the end, and may even increase if pressure is applied to the area.
+1. Pain in the Abdomen: The main symptom associated with an inflamed appendix is pain in the abdominal area, which is seen not only in pregnant women.
+The appendix is in the lower right area of your abdomen, so the pain is usually in that quadrant of your body.
+The pain starts small and light and builds up with time.
+It becomes unbearable towards the end and may even increase if pressure is applied to the area.

-- Vaginal Bleeding: Bleeding through the vagina is a scary prospect, especially for pregnant women.
+2. Vaginal Bleeding: Bleeding through the vagina is scary, especially for pregnant women.
 If the bleeding, be it light or heavy, is combined with abdominal pain, you should rush to the hospital.

-The above symptoms might all indicate appendicitis, so any mother with even a doubt should consult the doctor quickly.
-The diagnosis of appendicitis is a tricky procedure, and the treatment is usually even trickier.
+The above symptoms might all indicate appendicitis, so any mother with doubt should consult the doctor quickly.
+Diagnosing appendicitis is tricky, and the treatment is usually even trickier.
 Here are some methods employed to identify it:

-- Blood work is initially done, to find out the number of white blood cells in the person.
-Appendicitis results in an increase in the number of WBCs in the bloodstream.
+- Blood work is initially done to determine the number of white blood cells in the person.
+Appendicitis increases the number of WBCs in the bloodstream.

 - A urine test is also done since appendicitis can result in a urinary tract infection in the person.

-- Ultrasound Scan, being the easiest imaging option to carry out during pregnancy, is done to confirm that the condition is appendicitis.
+- An ultrasound Scan, the easiest imaging option to carry out during pregnancy, is done to confirm that the condition is appendicitis.

-- If results of the Ultrasound Scan are not conclusive, an MRI Scan is carried out.
+- If the Ultrasound Scan results are inconclusive, an MRI Scan is carried out.
 It also carries no risk or radiation, even to pregnant women.

 What if Appendix Bursts in Pregnancy?